 Improvements in any of these three areas can still have a large impact on your business’ bottom line, as they will help you cut costs and increase the lifetime value of your customers.

 Scheduling Tasks and Tracking Progress

 What doesn’t get scheduled, doesn’t get done.
-In order to implement your organizational plans, it’s vital to organize your team’s schedule so that you budget in time for performing relevant tasks.
+In order to implement your goals, it’s vital to organize your team’s schedule so that you budget in time for performing relevant tasks.
 The most efficient way to do this is to use project management software to create, delegate, and schedule tasks and to track progress.
-Assign one person as project leader to monitor progress on organizational tasks and send out reminders as needed.
+Assign one person as project leader to monitor progress on tasks and send out reminders as needed.
 Send out periodic updates on project progress, and hold periodic meetings to review progress.